ksu-cs-textbooks/cis301/content/5-chapter/5_4-multQuant.md

 Further suppose that liking a person is not necessarily symmetric: that just because person x likes person y does not mean that person y necessarily likes person x.

-Consider these pairs of statements:
+Consider these pairs of propositions:

 ```text
 ∀ x ∀ y likes(x, y)     vs.     ∀ y ∀ x likes(x, y)
 ∃ x ∃ y likes(x, y)     vs.     ∃ y ∃ x likes(x, y)
 ```

 Is there any difference between each one?
 No!
-The two versions of the first statement both say that every person likes every other person, and the two versions of the second statement both say that there is a person who likes another person.
+The two versions of the first proposition both say that every person likes every other person, and the two versions of the second proposition both say that there is a person who likes another person.

 But what about: